xenodeus/PartyInfoBox/README.md

 ### Party Data After Zoning
 Sometimes after zoning into certain areas, party data may appear incomplete or missing.
 This can occur due to packet loss or data conflicts during the zone transition.

+**Note:** Improvements in v1.1.1 should reduce this issue, but due to its random nature, it may still occasionally occur.

 **Symptoms:**
 - Missing party members in display
 - Incorrect or outdated party information